Acute myeloid leukemia

 Nausea and malnutrition

 The management of chemotherapy-induced complications is one of the most important factors promoting the successful treatment of patients with AML, particularly in younger adults receiving induction and/or consolidation chemotherapy.
 First, modern antibiotic therapy has revolutionized the care of patients with AML.
-The use of serotonin agonists such as ondanesetron has markedly reduced the nausea and vomiting associated with the chemotherapy used in AML.
+The use of serotonin agonists such as ondanesetron have markedly reduced the nausea and vomiting associated with the chemotherapy used in AML.
 It is important to make sure that patients are well hydrated, as their oral intake inevitably drops.

 Tube feedings are not generally used because of the concern that indwelling tubes in patients with neutropenia and thrombocytopenia will promote infection and bleeding.
 The period of malnutrition is not usually sufficiently prolonged to require IV nutrition.
 Total parenteral nutrition given by a central line can supply calories but is costly, is associated with an increased risk of fungal and bacterial infections, and is not of proven benefit in affecting outcome.